 Making this pizza dough is pretty simple.
 And the more often that you make it, the easier it becomes.
 The trick is to measure out the ingredients and to properly knead the dough.

 Measure out and mix the flour and salt and put it straight on your clean countertop.
-This is exactly how it is done in Italy.
-In the center of the flour, create a well.
+This is exactly how my Sicilian grandmother taught me.
+However if you prefer, you can use a large bowl to mix up and knead the dough.

 Mix the yeast, warm water, honey, and oil in a mixing bowl.
 I usually use a medium glass measuring cup because it is easier to pour the liquid into my flour mixture.